 What is debt financing?

-Don’t let the word “debt” scare you.
-Debt financing is the act of raising capital by borrowing money from a lender or a bank, to be repaid at a future date.
-In return for a loan, creditors are then owed interest on the money borrowed.
+Debt financing is when a business borrows money from an external source, like a lender or a bank, to be repaid at a future date.
+In return for a loan, creditors are then owed interest on the borrowed funds.
 Lenders typically require monthly payments, on both short- and long-term schedules.

-Debt financing also includes peer-to-peer lending and government-subsidized loans.
+Debt financing can also include peer-to-peer lending and government-subsidized loans.
 These loans are usually designed to help small businesses acquire capital with reduced risk—more on that below.

 An example of what debt financing looks like